iamabrom/amazon-cognito-vue-workshop/README.md

  ```
 Open the file src/config/cognito.js and update the configuration from values in stack outputs then save the changes

 Now you can run the application, this application has two separate apps that will run on separate ports.
-Front-end is the web application part and this runs on port 8080, there is also a leightweight backend running at port 8081 and this is required for WebAuthn feature to work.
+Front-end is the web application part and this runs on port 8080, there is also a lightweight backend running at port 8081 and this is required for WebAuthn feature to work.
 This backend is used to create and validate request and response passed to/from authenticator devices.

 to run the frontend application use the command below